paulipa/sico-wiki/tools/communication/mumble.md

 - Ability for commanders to chat on back channel during multi fleet operations.
 - More stable on larger user counts than Discord

-> For the reasons mentioned above Mumble is used for all important large scale operations within SiCO.
+> For the reasons mentioned above Mumble is used for all important large scale operations within LINE.
 This is why you should have it set up sooner than the beginning of the event or fleets.
 {.is-info}

 > For a quick video description about setting up/using Mumble, check this: https://www.youtube.com/watch?v=y1uBNaaaL2o